skinny85/specnaz/docs/reference-manual.md

 (and not, like `beginsAll` / `endsAll` methods, for every nested subgroup).
-Probably the easiest way to do that is to extend the [ExternalResource](https://junit.org/junit4/javadoc/4.12/org/junit/rules/ExternalResource.html) Rule that ships with JUnit.
+Probably the easiest way to do that is to extend the [ExternalResource](https://junit.org/junit4/javadoc/4.12/org/junit/rules/ExternalResource.html) Rule that ships with JUnit 4.

 Example: